voshond/openmw-quick-select/README.md

-# Quickselect
+# voshond's Quickselect

+### Requirements

-OpenMW Dev build(0.49) required
+OpenMW build(0.49+) required

+### Description

+This mod is basically a fork of ZackHasaCat's [Quickselect](https://gitlab.com/modding-openmw/quickselect/) OpenMW mod, but modified based on my personal needs from a PC player's perspective.

+#### A quick summary of the features

+-   Adds up to 3 Hotbars to the game
+-   Allows the player to bind items, spells and enchantments to the hotbars
+-   Gives the player direct access to these by pressing 1-0, shift 1-0 or ctrl 1-0
+-   Allows for customisation of the icon size, spacing between and the number of bars shown

+#### Noteable modifications from the original

+-   Managing bars does not "switch" the bar, but instead the player can directly access the bar by using shift/ctrl - this is probably the most noteable diviation, as it seems quickselect was more built with an controller in mind (i don't really do that)
+-   Activating a weapon/spell that is already equipped will simply "unready" that weapon/spell
+-   If you do not have the spell/weapon equipped, the player simply readies the activated spell
+-   If the user has a spell ready, and simply switches to another spell, the stance is maintained
+-   Same goes when switchting to a torch/probe/lockpick

+### Original Notes

 **Before installing this mod, you should unbind all the vanilla hotkeys!**

 Quickselect adds a hotbar to the UI, with custom behaviour.

 You can either have it show at all times, or only show when needed.
 It allows for a more controller friendly experience, the shoulder buttons/dpad left/right allow you to select which slot to use, then A to use it.

 The mod re-implements the vanilla favorite menu(F1), with some enhancements.

 If you press a hotkey which has an item equipped already, it will unequip it.